We help enhance your investment skills

 Debt mutual funds can have a maturity period as low as one day.
 They are closed-ended funds because you can only redeem them when they mature after a day.

 No new investment is allowed once the NFO period ends, and the fund house lists them on the stock exchange.
-NAV of closed-ended funds determines their price, but their trade price fluctuates based on supply and demand.
+The NAV of closed-ended funds determines their price, but their trade price fluctuates based on supply and demand.
 At maturity, investors receive their capital at the NAV rate of that day.

 Which fund is best for you?